-SUSTAINABLE & PROFITABLE OPERATIONS

-Create value for our shareholders by maintaining a sustainable and profitable business.

-BUSINESS ETHICS

-The basis of an ethical and sustainable business is compliance with laws and regulations.
+SUSTAINABLE & PROFITABLE OPERATIONS BUSINESS ETHICS COLLABORATIONS Create value for our sharehold- ers by maintaining a sustainable and profitable business.
+The basis of an ethical and sus- tainable business is compliance with laws and regulations.
 By acting ethically, we instill trust and build strong relationships.
+We require our partners to comply with ethical guidelines equivalent to those we have committed to.